lequant40/portfolio_analytics_js/README.md

 }
 ```

-- Using pure Google Apps Script functions - typically the getRange(...) familly of functions, optimized for speed, e.g.:
+- Using pure Google Apps Script functions - typically the getRange(...) familly of functions -, optimized for speed, e.g.:

 ```js
 function computeUlcerIndex() {